 Whatever you do, remember that we are born to love and have relationships.
 It's instinctual.
 Yet sometimes people get mistreated growing up and take those bad habits with them into their love lives.
 This is why generations of families are dysfunctional.
 But today with all the information available, people do not have to go on making the mistakes their parents made.
 Yes, you can get help, and then move on and stop having disastrous relationship.

 Dr. Kidd wrote his doctoral dissertation on romantic relationships.
 He practiced as a psychotherapist for 20 years.
 Then he devoted his time to a relationship research company.
 He is author of the book Low Stress Romance.
 The book shows how to take the drama out of a romantic relationship.

-Prior permission is granted to copy and use the text of this checklist in any clinical therapy setting.
+Prior permission is granted to copy and use the text of this checklist in any clinical therapeutic setting with trained professionals.
 On copies, please note the copyright holder, Dr. Billy Kidd, and the Website URL where this is located.
 DO NOT POST THIS BLOG TO ANOTHER WEBSITE.
 But posting the URL link to this blog is OK.

 © 2011 Dr Billy Kidd